 Louise Napthine is an Equine Behaviour Coach.
-She has over 20 years experience with horses, supported by a strong theoretical foundation.
-Qualified to Postgraduate level, Louise has a Bachelors Degree in Equine Studies and a Masters in Equine Health and Welfare.
+She has over 25 years experience with horses, supported by a strong theoretical foundation.

 Louise uses in-hand and under saddle training techniques, with coaching practices that are based on current evidence regarding horse behaviour and learning.
 She adopts the 'Equitation Science Training Principles' which promote optimal welfare of horses in training.
 Louise focuses on applying equine behaviour science in everyday horse training and management.
 Having completed the Natural Animal Centre Equine Behaviour Qualification, Louise is qualified as an NAC Behaviourist.
 She is committed to the Least Invasive, Minimally Aversive (LIMA) approach to behaviour modification.

-Louise is a regular contributor for equestrian magazine Everything Horse, communicating current research on behaviour and welfare.
+Louise is a contributor for equestrian magazine Everything Horse, communicating current research on behaviour and welfare.
 Her articles have also featured in Equestrian Life and HorseMart.
-She has associate membership of the Association of British Science Writers.

 Louise is a keen supporter of TREC.
 She initially developed a passion for TREC whilst working in France, having had the opportunity to compete across the beautiful Rhône-Alpes region.
 As a TREC Judge, Louise has judged at National and International Level, both in the UK and abroad.
 Louise has developed a well-rounded experience in TREC, having also organised Winter Series Indoor TREC competitions.

-A former volunteer for the British Horse Society, Louise served 5 years as County Communications Officer for BHS Nottinghamshire, before moving to Berkshire.
-Louise has also volunteered for Riding for the Disabled.
+A former volunteer for the British Horse Society, Louise served 5 years as County Communications Officer for BHS Nottinghamshire, before moving South.
+She has also volunteered for Riding for the Disabled.
 Now settled in Berkshire, Louise volunteers for a local animal sanctuary.

 UKCC Level 2 in Equestrian Coaching with a specialism in Endurance